EMR Development: Benefits and Challenges

 Now, investors are looking for healthcare tech solutions with defined and proven clinical outcomes.

-They also emphasized the importance of clear AI applications and the complexities of value-based care models.
+They also emphasized the importance of clear AI applications and the complexities of value-based care models (learn more about AI jargon in our AI glossary).

 Overall, investors are ready to support high-quality healthcare startups that demonstrate measurable benefits.